au-research/ARDC-23-things/_things/thing-11.md

 ## Challenge me
 ### Tools for creating metadata

-We couldn't decide on a single activity for Thing 11, so you get to choose between two!
+We couldn't decide on a single activity for this thing, so you get to choose between two!

 **Option 1: Hands on with ANZLIC**